 The easiest way to protect yourself against the vulnerabilities of public wireless networks is to just not connect to them.
 But, if you do a lot of business on the go, consider the use of a virtual private network to keep your information private and encrypted.

 Tanya Janca, Cloud Security Advocate at MSFT, spoke with me about the importance of being vigilant when using hot spots:

 I always use a VPN when using public Wi-Fi, you never know who else is on there, or what their intentions are.

 VPNs provide the ultimate protection against the threat of public Wi-Fi.
 It keeps you safe by moving your signal through a VPN tunneling protocol.
 The safest and most trusted of these protocols is OpenVPN.
 It’s an open sourced system that is maintained by the entire cybersecurity community, so you know it’s always on the cutting edge of new advancements.

 Not only does a VPN relocate your signal to somewhere else, but it also protects your information from those pesky hackers by encrypting all of your personal data.
 Most VPNs today use AES-256 encryption standards, which is the same level employed by top-secret government agencies.

-VPNs are not just for computers.
-Most of the best VPNs in the world have mobile functionality which allows you to take your protection with you on the go.
+And VPNs are not just for computers.
+The best VPNs in the world have mobile apps which allows you to take your protection with you anywhere you go.